 What is happening at the moment?

-We are working closely with the DfE on the proposed school.
+We are working with the Department for Education and Wellspring Multi Academy Trust to develop the school.

 How to find out more information: